 Use the towel to wipe up any water spilt onto the window sill and the floor.
 I generally don't use micro-fiber cloths to wipe along the bottom of the window frame because this is going to dirty it very quickly.
 Use the towel for that area.
 If there are any other marks, such as little insect marks or grubby finger marks that didn't quite come off, give it a rub with a clean part of the micro-fibre cloth, or start again with the mop.

 For divided-lite windows, use a sponge and a small squeegee.
 If you can’t find a small enough squeegee, you can cut off a larger one to fit your glass size for a DIY window cleaner.
 Scrub the glass with a wrung-out sponge.
 Then use the tip of the squeegee to clear a narrow strip at the top.
 Pull the squeegee down and wipe the perimeter.

 Remove the worn-out blade.
 Grab the end of the blade and stretch it out to expose the metal clip.
 Slide the clip off.
 Then slide the blade out the opposite end.
 Screws and the clamp on the handle hold blades without clips.

 Install the new blade.
 Slide it into the metal channel.
 Stretch it and reinstall the metal clip.

-Remove tree pitch or bug droppings with a fine (white) nylon scrub pad.
-Wet the glass first and rub in an inconspicuous area to make sure you’re not scratching the glass.
+Remove tree pitches or bug droppings with a fine (white) nylon scrub pad.
+Wet the glass first and rub it in an inconspicuous area to ensure you’re not scratching it.

 Clean tough glass stains and built-up mineral deposits from shower doors and other glass surfaces using mild household abrasives and an ordinary power drill.